CSBP-CPSE/OpenTabulate/docs/content/FAQ.md

 #### What type of data does OpenTabulate support?

-For now, just about any microdata in CSV and XML format that has contact and location information.
+For now, just about any data in CSV and XML format that has contact and location information.

 #### How do we use OpenTabulate?